Interpreting Lambda Calculus in Domain-Valued Random Variables: Models of Untyped Lambda-calculus in Boolean-valued sets

-The purpose of this section is to show that we can model untyped $\lambda$-calculus in $A$-valued sets.
+In this section we show how to model untyped $\lambda$-calculus in $A$-valued sets.
 We use the Engeler model \cite{engeler1981} as the main example.
-We will repeatedly use Meta-Theorem \ref{SetTheoryMetaTheorem} to prove statements in $V^A$ by proving them in set theory first.
+We will repeatedly use Theorem \ref{SetTheoryMetaTheorem} to prove statements in $V^A$ by proving them in set theory first.
 The reader who would prefer to use a topos formulation might prefer to use the categorical formulation of the Engeler model from \cite{hyland2006}.